rpminspect/rpminspect/README.md

 Licensing and Copyright
 -----------------------

-The project is available under the GNU General Public License version 3 or, at your option, any later version.
-Several contributions have been under the Apache License 2.0, and the GPLv3+ allows for that.
+The program, the test suite, and developer tools in this source tree are available under the GNU General Public License version 3 or, at your option, any later version.
+The librpminspect library is available under the GNU Lesser General Public Licesen version 3 or, at your option, any later version.

+Some source files in the project carry Apache License 2.0 licenses or BSD licenses.
+Both of these cases are allowed under the GPLv3 and LGPLv3.
+The combined work is licensed as described in the previous paragraph.

 Copyright statements are in the boilerplates of each source file.